 Assam devotees offer Bakr Eid namaz at home in COVID-19 time

-Most of the devotees of Assam offer their Eid al-Adha prayers at home on Saturday following a government order that did not allow large gatherings in mosques in the wake of the surge in COVID-19 cases in the state.
-The Muslim community refrained from qurbani (animal sacrifice) this year in view of the pandemic, said officials.
+Most of the devotees of Assam offered their Eid al-Adha prayers at home on Saturday following a government order that did not allow large gatherings in mosques in the wake of the surge in COVID-19 cases in the state.
+The Muslim community refrained from Qurbani (animal sacrifice) this year in view of the pandemic, said officials.

 Imams along with the permitted number of worshippers offered namaz in mosques on the occasion of the festival, also known as Bakr Eid.
 The persons permitted to gather at mosques and idgahs were directed to follow social distancing protocols at the time of prayer and wear facemasks.